Stacked-Org/stacked/packages/stacked/README.md

 }
 ```

 Easy peasy.
-This service can now listen too when any of the properties passed into the `listenToReactiveValues` is changed.
+This service can now be listened to when any of the properties passed into the `listenToReactiveValues` is changed.
 So how do you listen to these values?
 I'm glad you asked.
 Let's move onto the `ReactiveViewModel`.

 ### Reactive View Model